1tomany/rich-bundle/README.md

 Classes that implement the `OneToMany\RichBundle\Contract\Action\InputInterface` interface should use the `@implements` annotation to indicate the type of command the `toCommand()` method creates.

 #### Property sources
-You'll also notice some new attributes: `#[SourceUser]`, `#[SourceRequest]`, and `#[SourceIpAddress]`.
+You'll also notice some new attributes: `#[SourceUser]`, `#[SourcePayload]`, and `#[SourceIpAddress]`.
 These allow you to indicate where in the request the data should come from.
 The `#[MapRequestPayload]` attribute that was announced in Symfony 6.3 is powerful, but limiting in that it assumes everything comes from the request content.
 There are nine attributes provided by this bundle that allow you to specify the source of the data from the request.

 - `#[SourceContainer(name: 'app.config_setting')]` Fetches a parameter named `app.config_setting` from the container bag.
 While the `$name` argument is not strictly required, unless the container property is named identically to the class property, you'll need to supply it.
 - `#[SourceContent]` Fetches the entire request contents as a string using the method `Symfony\Component\HttpFoundation\Request::getContent()`.
 - `#[SourceFile(name: 'file')]` Fetches a parameter named `file` from the `Symfony\Component\HttpFoundation\Request::$files` bag.
 The property should be type hinted with the `Symfony\Component\HttpFoundation\File\UploadedFile` class.
 - `#[SourceHeader(name: 'Content-Type')]` Fetches the `Content-Type` header from the `Symfony\Component\HttpFoundation\Request::$headers` bag.
 The name is not case-sensitive, and underscores and dashes can be swapped: `CONTENT_TYPE` would result in the same value.
 - `#[SourceIpAddress]` Fetches the value returned by the `Symfony\Component\HttpFoundation\Request::getClientIp()` method.
-- `#[SourceQuery(name: 'query')]` Fetches a parameter named `query` from the `Symfony\Component\HttpFoundation\Request::$query` bag.
-- `#[SourceRequest(name: 'user')]` Fetches a parameter named `user` from the request content.
+- `#[SourcePayload(name: 'user')]` Fetches a parameter named `user` from the request payload.
 This bundle uses HTTP content negotiation via the `Content-Type` request header to attempt to determine the type of content submitted.
 A standard Symfony installation allows you to use `form`, `json`, and `xml` formats by default.
+- `#[SourceQuery(name: 'query')]` Fetches a parameter named `query` from the `Symfony\Component\HttpFoundation\Request::$query` bag.
 - `#[SourceRoute(name: 'productId')]` Fetches a parameter named `productId` from the route.
 - `#[SourceUser]` Fetches the authenticated user and returns `null` or an instance of the `Symfony\Component\Security\Core\User\UserInterface` interface.
 - `#[PropertyIgnored]` Indicates that the value resolver should ignore this property.

-If a property is not explicitly ignored or sourced, the value resolver will assume it uses the `#[SourceRequest]` attribute.
+If a property is not explicitly ignored or sourced, the value resolver will assume it uses the `#[SourcePayload]` attribute.

 The `$name` argument for each attribute is optional.
 The value resolver will use the name of the property if a `$name` is not given.
 The `name` property is ignored in the `#[SourceIpAddress]` and `#[SourceUser]` attributes because their values are the results of a method call.